robin-rpr/calos/doc/clearly-fromhost.rst

    compiler(s) in the programming environment by default.
-For example, if it is built under the :code:`PrgEnv-intel` programming environment, it will have links to files at paths :code:`/opt/gcc` and :code:`/opt/intel` that :code:`ch-run` will not bind automatically.
+For example, if it is built under the :code:`PrgEnv-intel` programming environment, it will have links to files at paths :code:`/opt/gcc` and :code:`/opt/intel` that :code:`clearly run` will not bind automatically.

    Managing all possible bind mount paths is untenable.
 Thus, this experimental implementation injects libraries linked to a :code:`libgnix-fi.so` built